 The clock is ticking on the food and supplement labels we’ve known for decades.
-After countless delays and rule changes, the deadline for new and improved food labels is finally set.
+After countless delays and rule changes, the FDA has finally set a deadline for new and improved food labels.

-While January 2020 might seem like eons away, there's so much manufacturers need to do to satisfy the new requirements to ensure that only products with compliant labels are on the shelves in time.
+While the deadlines might seem like eons away, there’s so much that manufacturers need to do to satisfy the new requirements to ensure that only products with compliant labels are on the shelves in time.

 To name just a few, companies must:

 Request updated specification sheets from suppliers.

 Gather nutrient information for newly mandated nutrients and dietary fiber definitions.

 Convert nutrient values with any units that have changed.